Software Engineering: A Modern Approach

 code.eval();

 Problem: As the ABC language gains popularity, developers are expressing concerns about the complexity of the previous code.
-It requires an understanding of the internals of the ABC interpreter.
+It requires an understanding of the internal workings of the ABC interpreter.
 As a result, users frequently request a simplified interface for our language.

 Solution: The Facade design pattern provides a solution to our problem.
 A Facade is a class that offers a simplified interface to a complex system.
-The objective is to shield users from the need to understand the internal classes of this system.
+The objective is to shield users from the need to understand the system’s internal classes.
 Instead, they interact solely with the Facade class, while the internal complexity remains encapsulated behind it.

 In our case, the Facade can be implemented as follows: